Happy Wars: Gameplay

 As of September 3, 2014, an Xbox Live Gold account was required to play the game online; due to recent updates, the game now accepts regular Xbox Live members as well.

-The players choose from one of three classes: the warrior, the mage, and the cleric.
-There are also subclasses, although the only ones implemented at the moment are the Warrior-type Berserker, the Mage-type Zephyr, and the Cleric-type Engineer.
-Each class has a base attack and other unique abilities that are available as the player gains new levels.
-Each class also has a unique "Team Skill", where players can gather teammates together to allow the casting player to use more powerful skills.
+The players choose from one of three classes: the Warrior, the Mage, and the Cleric.
+There are also three subclasses, being the Warrior-type Berserker, the Mage-type Zephyr, and the Cleric-type Engineer.
+Each class has a base attack and specialized playing style.
+During a match, player level is increased as the player defeats enemies, builds and destroys towers, or completes other various actions, which gains them experience points, up to level 5.
+As the player level increases, their maximum HP and AP increases and they can use more skills.
+Skills are unique between classes, and can be used by spending AP in order to perform special attacks or gain helpful status conditions.
+Each class also has unique "Team Skills", where players can gather teammates together to allow the casting player to use more powerful skills.
 The more players that aid in the use of the team skill, the more powerful the ability becomes.
+Player level resets after every match.